-Very often, I need to perform MD5 checksum for file downloaded from internet or received from sender to check file transferred is correct and if not then consider file is corrupted.
-Using PowerShell Get-FileHash cmdlet, we can easily get md5 hash of file or SHA hash of file.
+Very often, I need to perform MD5 checksum for files downloaded from the internet or received from the sender to check file transferred is correct, and if not then consider the file corrupted.
+Using the PowerShell Get-FileHash cmdlet, we can easily get the md5 hash of the file or the SHA hash of the file.

-PowerShell Get-FileHash cmdlet calculate hash value of file using different hash algorithm.
-Hash values are used to compare two different files have same content or not.
-If both files has same hash value, it means files have same content.
-Get-File is useful when you want to check hash of file downloaded from internet.
+PowerShell Get-FileHash cmdlet calculates the hash value of the file using different hash algorithms.
+Hash values are used to compare whether two different files have the same content or not.
+If both files have the same hash value, it means the files have the same content.
+Get-File is useful when you want to check the hash of a file downloaded from the internet.

-To get hash of file, you can use MD5 or SHA algorithm to get hash of file and compare with other file.
-Get-FileHash Algorithm parameter allows to use different hashing algorithm as give below
+You can use the MD5 or SHA algorithm to get the hash of a file and compare it with another file.
+The PowerShell Get-FileHash uses the Algorithm parameter that allows to use of different hashing algorithms as given below.

-In this blog post, I will explain you how to use PowerShell Get-FileHash cmdlet to get MD5 checksum or SHA checksum for file or iso image file in PowerShell.
+In this blog post, we will discuss how to use the PowerShell Get-FileHash cmdlet to get the MD5 checksum or SHA checksum for a file or iso image file in PowerShell.

 Get-FileHash [-Path] <String> [[-Algorithm] <String>] [<CommonParameters>]

-Get-FileHash cmdlet calculates hash value for a file using specified hashing algorithm.
-Hash assigns the unique value to the content of the file.
+Get-FileHash cmdlet calculates the hash value for a file using a specified hashing algorithm.
+Hash assigns a unique value to the content of the file.

-Let’s understand Get-FileHash cmdlet with different examples as given below
+Let’s understand the Get-FileHash cmdlet with different examples as given below.

 Using Get-FileHash to calculate Hash value for a File

-Lets calculate hash value for ChecksumUtility.exe file using PowerShell Get-FileHash cmdlet
+Let’s calculate the hash value for the ChecksumUtility.exe file using the PowerShell Get-FileHash cmdlet.

 PS D:\Temp> Get-FileHash .\ChecksumUtility.exe

-In the above example, using PowerShell Get-FileHash it calculate hash value for file.
-As default, Get-FileHash uses SHA256 algorithm, can be seen in below output image
+In the above example, using PowerShell Get-FileHash calculate the hash value for the file.
+As default, Get-FileHash uses the SHA256 algorithm, which can be seen in the output image below.

-PowerShell Tip: Get-ChildItem to search for files in directory using PowerShell!
+PowerShell Tip: Get-ChildItem to search for files in the directory using PowerShell!

-For example purpose, I have downloaded Win2016_OS.iso file from MSDN account.
-We will check checksum of file downloaded is correct or not as per given for ISO file on MSDN website.
+For example purposes, I have downloaded the Win2016_OS.iso file from the MSDN account.
+We will check whether the checksum of a file downloaded is correct or not as given for the ISO file on the MSDN website.

-Use MD5 hash in PowerShell to calculate hash and get ISO file hash as given below
+Use MD5 hash in PowerShell to calculate a hash and get the ISO file hash as given below

 PS D:\Temp> Get-FileHash -Algorithm MD5 .\Win2016_OS.iso

-Output of the above command get md5 hash of file as below
+The output of the above command gets the md5 hash of a file as below.

-Cool Tip: Replace text in string using PowerShell!
+Cool Tip: Replace text in a string using PowerShell!

-We will use above downloaded ISO file from internet to calculate SHA384 hash of file as below
+We will use the above downloaded ISO file from the internet to calculate the SHA384 hash of a file as below.

 PS D:\Temp> Get-FileHash -Algorithm SHA384 .\Win2016_OS.iso

-Cool Tip: Best way to restart print spooler service in PowerShell!
+Cool Tip: The best way to restart print spooler service in PowerShell!

 Get-ChildItem -Path D:\PowerShell\ -Recurse -Filter *.exe | Get-FileHash | Export-Csv -Path D:\PowerShell\FilesHash.csv -NoTypeInformation

-In the above example, Get-FileHash recursive calculate hash of files in specified folder and using Export-csv cmdlet in PowerShell, it get filehash output to csv file.
+In the above example, Get-FileHash recursive calculates the hash of files in a specified folder, and using the Export-CSV cmdlet in PowerShell, it gets file hash output to a csv file.

-I hope you may find above article about how to use PowerShell Get-FileHash to get MD5 hash of file or SHA hash of file in PowerShell.
+I hope you find the above article about how to use PowerShell Get-FileHash to get the MD5 hash of a file or SHA hash of the file in PowerShell.

 PowerShell Get-FileHash cmdlet with

-Algorithm parameter is used to compute hash value for file or ISO image file.
-Default value of Get-FileHash algorithm is SHA256.
+Algorithm parameter is used to compute the hash value for a file or ISO image file.
+The default value of the Get-FileHash algorithm is SHA256.